assemblee-virtuelle/semapps/website/docs/middleware/crypto/verifiable-credentials.md

 _Some properties are omitted._

 1. **Issuing the First Capability**:
    This capability will allow holders to see the issuer's profile (`apods:hasAuthorization`, which is checked in the [WebACL middleware](../webacl/index.md)) and send `Note` activities (assuming the user puts restrictions on that for strangers and the [activity handler](../activitypub/activities-handler.md) supports it.
-Disclaimer: For `Create > Note` activities, there is no handler capable of this.
+Disclaimer: For `Create > Note` activities, there is no handler capable as of now.
 The example is for illustrative purposes).

    ```json
    {